Asha: In comparison to Vedic usage

 The adjective corresponding to Avestan aṣ̌a/arta- is haiθiia- "true".
 Similarly, the adjective corresponding to Vedic ŗtá- "truth" is sátya- "true".
 The opposite of both aṣ̌a/arta- and haithya- is druj- "lie" or "false".
-In contrast, in the Vedas the opposite of both ŗtá- and sátya- is druj- and ánŗta-, also "lie" or "false".
+In contrast, in the Vedas the opposite of both ŗtá- and sátya- is druh- and ánŗta-, also "lie" or "false".

 However, while the Indo-Iranian concept of truth is attested throughout Zoroastrian tradition, ŗtá- disappears in post-Vedic literature and is not preserved in post-Vedic texts.
 On the other hand, sátya- and ánrta- both survive in classical Sanskrit.

 The main theme of the Rig Veda, "the truth and the gods", is not evident in the Gathas.
 Thematic parallels between aṣ̌a/arta and ŗtá-, however, exist such as in Yasht 10, the Avestan hymn to Mithra.
 There, Mithra, who is the hypostasis and the preserver of covenant, is the protector of aṣ̌a/arta.
 RigVedic Mitra is likewise preserver of ŗtá-.